-The membrane is found on most rack of ribs from the butcher, and is really easy to spot.
-It’s the layer of silver or white skin found on the underside of the rack.
+The membrane is found on most rack of pork and beef ribs from the butcher and is really easy to spot.
+It’s the layer of silver or white skin found on the underside of the rack (source).

-This is sometimes referred to as silverskin, and is fairly commonly found on a lot of cuts of meat, particularly pork, lamb and beef.
+This is sometimes referred to as silver skin (source) and is fairly commonly found on a lot of cuts of meat, particularly pork, lamb, and beef.

 There’s nothing abnormal about it, as it’s the protective layer of lining that covers some of the animal’s organs.

-We’re only concerned about cooking up some ribs however, and when it’s cooked it can be unpleasant in taste, and really tough.
-It’s made of elastin which doesn’t break down when cooked so can make your smoked rack of ribs really rubbery.
+Although completely safe and not at all harmful to eat, when this layer of silver skin is cooked it can be unpleasant in taste, and really tough.
+It’s comprised of elastin which doesn’t break down when cooked so can make your smoked pork ribs really rubbery.
 Let’s get rid of it.

-Here’s a quick video that shows how to remove the layer of membrane from your rack of ribs.
+Here’s a quick video that shows how to remove this sheet from the back of your ribs.
 Pay close attention to how you need to get purchase on the skin before then tearing it off.
 The first bit is always the hardest!

 You will need a dull knife to get to work on the ribs.
-Don’t use anything sharp because it’ll easily pierce of slice the membrane, making it harder to remove.
+Don’t use anything sharp because it’ll easily pierce or slice the skin, making it much harder to remove.

 Step 1 – Start at the end